sensu/sensu-go-workshop/lessons/operator/10/README.md

 ### What is Silencing?

-Sensu’s silencing capability allows you to suppress event handler execution on an ad-hoc basis so you can plan maintenance and reduce alert fatigue.
+Silencing allows you to suppress event handler execution on an ad-hoc basis so you can plan maintenance and reduce alert fatigue.
-Silences are created on an ad-hoc basis using `sensuctl`, the Sensu Silenced API, or the Sensu web app.
+Silences are created using `sensuctl`, the Silenced API, or the web app.
-Some popular use cases for silencing include alert acknowledgement, and overall reduction of alert fatigue.
+Some common use cases for silencing include alert acknowledgement, and overall reduction of alert fatigue.

 ### The `not_silenced` Filter